 SGMA authorizes groundwater sustainability agencies to charge fees necessary to fund the costs of groundwater management, pumping, permitting, and other groundwater sustainability programs.
-A public finance consulting firm prepared a detailed memorandum outlining the funding mechanisms, necessary policies, and data required to develop a fee program that is equitable, complies with SGMA and California's complex public finance laws.
-This detailed memorandum from Raftelis is included for reference only as Appendix 5-A. In its memorandum Raftelis:
+A public finance consulting firm prepared a detailed memorandum outlining the funding mechanisms, necessary policies, and data required to develop a fee program that is equitable, complies with SGMA and California's complex public finance laws.).
+This detailed memorandum from Raftelis is included for reference only as Appendix A55-A. In their white paperits memorandum Raftelis:

-- Presents a suite of options to recover MGA costs from large private groundwater pumpers based on geographic location, proximity to surface water and the coast, volume of water pumped, and other criteria; - Calculates fees using preliminary data based on parcels, acreage, and volumetric production of water - 3.
+- 1. Presents a suite of options to recover MGA costs from large private groundwater pumpers based on geographic location, proximity to surface water and the coast, volume of water pumped, and other criteria; - 2.
+Calculates fees using preliminary data based on parcels, acreage, and volumetric production of water - 3.
 Assesses the costs and benefits of each fee structure and mechanism for implementing each fee - 4.
-Relates the implications of each fee type to the requirements of Proposition 218 and Proposition 26 - Describes the conditions, if any, whereby de-minimis users can be charged for a fair share of MGA costs
+Relates the implications of each fee type to the requirements of Proposition 218 and Proposition 26 - 5.
+Describes the conditions, if any, whereby de-minimis users can be charged for a fair share of MGA costs